Mt Hood 2025 Challenge Session Overview

 Challenge 4: Applying Mt Hood challenge approach to other disease simulation models

-We are interested in working with health economics and other groups developing simulation models to apply the Mt Hood Challenge approach to compare models.
-We would welcome proposals for challenges that are could be undertaken by more than one modelling group.
+We are working with health economics and other groups developing simulation models to apply the Mt Hood Challenge approach to compare models including in the use of simulation models to assess public health interventions such policies to reduce rates of smoking.

-We expect challenge instructions to be finalized by March and groups participating in challenges for Mt Hood 2025 will need to submit all results by 14 June 2025, so these can be compiled for the conference program.
+Challenge instructions to be finalized shortly and groups participating in challenges for Mt Hood 2025 will need to submit all results by 14 June 2025, so these can be compiled for the conference program.

 Participation in publications arising from the meeting